Why a Health Savings Account (HSA) Is a Good Deal

 • If your employer contributes money to your HSA, the contribution is not included in your total taxable income.

-• The interest you earn from an HSA is tax-free.
+• The interest and/or capital gains you earn from an HSA are tax-free.

-• When you use your money for qualified medical expenses, the distributions are tax-free.
+• When you use your money for eligible costs, the distributions are tax-free.

 Find Cheap Health Insurance in Your Area